mvolkmann/MyUnixEnv/notes/VueNotes.md

   but that bypasses type checking and isn't recommended.

   Prop values are passed in from parent components using attributes.
+  They can be any kind of value, including functions defined in the parent component that the child component can call.
-  When their values change, the component is updated rather than creating a new instance.
+  When prop values change, the component is updated rather than creating a new instance.
   The `beforeUpdate` and `updated` lifecycle methods are invoked.